 Leading scorer Edgar Casorla, his jaw swollen because of an abscessed tooth, was off his game early, but got on track in the second half and finished with a team-high 17 points.

-Page 2 of 2 - He and Rashaan Broomfield sparked a Cougar rally after Eagle Point scored the final 6 points of the third quarter to open a 43-35 lead.
+He and Rashaan Broomfield sparked a Cougar rally after Eagle Point scored the final 6 points of the third quarter to open a 43-35 lead.

 After Broomfield buried a three-pointer, Casorla made a steal and drove for a lay-in; then Casorla hit a baseline jumper, and Broomfield made a pair of free throws to tie the score at 46 with 5 minutes left.